medcomdk/dk-medcom/input/pagecontent/StructureDefinition-medcom-hospitalNotification-messageHeader-intro.md

 <img alt="HospitalNotification" src="./hospitalnotification/HospitalNotificationMessageHeader.png" style="float:none; display:block; margin-left:auto; margin-right:auto;" />

-Please refer to the tab "Snapshort Table(Must support)" below for the definition of the required content of a MedComHospitalNotificationMessageHeader.
+Please refer to the tab "Snapshot Table(Must support)" below for the definition of the required content of a MedComHospitalNotificationMessageHeader.